 John M. Levine did his undergraduate work at Northwestern University and received his PhD in Psychology from the University of Wisconsin.
 He is Professor of Psychology and Senior Scientist at the Learning Research and Development Center at the University of Pittsburgh.
-Dr. Levine has served as Associate Editor of the Journal of Research in Personality, both Associate Editor and Editor of the Journal of Experimental Social Psychology, and Executive Committee Chair of the Society of Experimental Social Psychology.
+Dr. Levine has served as Associate Editor of the Journal of Research in Personality, both Associate Editor and Editor of the Journal of Experimental Social Psychology, and Chair of the Society of Experimental Social Psychology.
 He is a Fellow of several professional societies, including the Society for Personality and Social Psychology, the Society of Experimental Social Psychology, and the Association for Psychological Science.
 Dr. Levine has edited several books on group processes and published extensively on such topics as majority and minority influence, reaction to deviance and disloyalty, group socialization, and innovation in work teams.
 He is an Honorary Professor of Psychology at the University of Kent, UK, and was co-recipient (with R. Moreland) of the Joseph E. McGrath Award for Lifetime Achievement in the Study of Groups from the Interdisciplinary Network for Group Research (INGRoup).

 - Group Processes

 - Butera, F., & Levine, J. M. (Eds.).
 (2009).
 Coping with minority status: Responses to exclusion and inclusion.
 New York: Cambridge University Press.